Immunisation – why you should

-An immunisation status certificate is a statement showing the vaccinations a child has received.
+An Immunisation History Statement from the AIR is a statement showing the vaccinations a child has received.

-By law, an immunisation status certificate must be provided to the primary school when enrolling a child, even if the certificate shows that the child has not received any vaccinations.
+By law, an Immunisation History Statement from the AIR must be provided to the primary school when enrolling a child, even if it shows that the child has not received any vaccinations.

-The school keeps a copy of the certificate so that, if there is a disease outbreak, unvaccinated children can be quickly identified and excluded from school until the risk of infection has passed.
+The school keeps a copy of the Immunisation History Statement so that, if there is a disease outbreak, unvaccinated children can be quickly identified and excluded from school until the risk of infection has passed.

-If the certificate is not provided to the school, a child may be excluded from school during a disease outbreak because their immunisation status is unknown.
+If the Immunisation History Statement from the AIR is not provided to the school, a child may be excluded from school during a disease outbreak because their immunisation status is unknown.

-Homeopathic treatment is not a legally recognised form of immunisation and cannot be listed on an immunisation status certificate.
+Homeopathic treatment is not a legally recognised form of immunisation.

 From the Australian Immunisation Register

-The most common type of immunisation status certificate is a Child History Statement from the Australian Immunisation Register (AIR).
-Parents and guardians will be sent this statement when a child turns 5 years old, but a certificate can be requested at any time.
+Parents and guardians will be sent an Immunisation History Statement from the AIR when their child turns 5 years old, but a Statement can be requested at any time.

-Parents or guardians should contact AIR if they:
+Parents or guardians should contact the AIR if they:

 - are moving or have recently moved, to ensure their contact details are up to date